-The Agency controls the Administration Services Unit, which is a government business enterprise (GBE).
+The Agency controls the Administration Services Unit, which is a commercial public sector entity.

-(Note: MPSAS 6, Consolidated and Separate Financial Statements, requires that certain disclosures be made about significant controlled entities.)
+(Note: MPSAS 35, Consolidated Financial Statements, requires that certain disclosures be made about significant controlled entities.)

 Related Party Transactions (Paragraph 27)

 The Agency provided a house, rent free, to the Minister.
 Houses similar to that provided to the Minister rent for approximately Z currency units per annum.
 The house is not part of the remuneration package of the Minister and, as a matter of operating procedure, government agencies do not provide residential accommodation to ministers.
 However, Government X advised that the house should be provided on this occasion.